Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Related works

 \section{Related works}

-\subsection{Leveraging pre-trained priors}
+\subsection{Leveraging Pre-trained Priors}

 \textbf{Ensemble learning.} The capacity to train specialized models for individual tasks has enabled ensemble methods to achieve robust performance through the exploitation of task-specific priors.
-These methods encompass a wide spectrum of strategies, ranging from classical techniques like bagging, boosting, and stacking, to more sophisticated fusion approaches such as majority voting and deep learning-based methodologies~\cite{Qian_2023_ICCV, Chen_2023_ICCV, 10.1007/978-3-031-73021-4_7, 10.1007/978-3-031-73209-6_18}.
+These methods range from classical techniques like bagging, boosting, and stacking, to more sophisticated fusion approaches such as majority voting and deep learning-based methodologies~\citep{Qian_2023_ICCV, Chen_2023_ICCV, 10.1007/978-3-031-73021-4_7, 10.1007/978-3-031-73209-6_18}.
 Nevertheless, a fundamental limitation of ensemble methodologies resides in their computational cost, which is directly proportional to both model capacity and ensemble cardinality.
-This computational cost can preclude their applicability in real-time facial analysis scenarios as shown in \cref{fig:main-contribution} .
+This computational cost can preclude their applicability in real-time facial analysis scenarios as shown in Fig.~\ref{fig:main-contribution}.
+Although recent studies~\citep{pmlr-v162-wortsman22a, 10444954} have explored strategies to mitigate the computational cost of model cardinality, the challenge of developing training frameworks that are simultaneously efficient, learnable, and adaptable across high feature spaces remains unresolved.

-\textbf{Knowledge distillation (KD).} Leveraging the priors of pre-trained and progressive teacher model, KD constitutes an indispensable methodology in facial analysis, particularly in scenarios necessitating smaller model capacity.
-Yu \etal~\cite{Yu_2023_ICCV} introduced ICD-Face, which employs feature banks to provide sufficient high-quality positive pairs and incorporates a similarity distribution consistency loss between the probability distributions of teacher and student models.
-AdaDistill~\cite{10.1007/978-3-031-73001-6_10} further integrates KD within the context of face recognition, training the student model via a margin penalty softmax function.
-While KD facilitates performance enhancements not only through knowledge transfer from larger capacity models but also via self-distillation~\cite{Zhao_2023_ICCV} within models of comparable capacity, training challenges may manifest when addressing tasks characterized by divergent embedding spaces or substantial disparities in teacher model's capacity.